ridamjain-61/WiDS24-Warming-World/Week1/Assignment/Part0/readme.md

 **CAUTION:**
 **AVOID USING LOOPS AS MUCH AS YOU CAN, TRY USING INBUILT FUNCTIONS AS MUCH AS POSSIBLE.**

-1. Create and print a 2-dimensional NumPy array of shape (5, 5\) filled with random\* integers between 1 and 100\.
-Perform the following tasks:
+1. Create a .py file to print a 2-dimensional NumPy array of shape (5, 5\) filled with random\* integers between 1 and 100\.
+Also perform the following tasks in it:
    1. Extract and print the middle element of the array using NumPy indexing.
    2. Calculate and print the mean of each row of the array.
    3. Create a new array that contains only the elements from the original array that are greater than the overall mean of the array.